armadillica/flamenco/README.md

 After some quite intense research we dropped the idea of using CodeIgniter as a framweork and built ourselves a simpler one.
 The current framework provides:

 * fully configurable url routing
-* web interface with dataDables and data loaded via AJAX
+* web interface with dataTables and data loaded via AJAX
 * JSON data output (was a pain to get it working because we forgot to close the socket once the query was completed)

 ### How to use the web interface
 It's quite simple.
 The web interface is situated in the folder called `dashboard`.
 Set the Apache home directory in that folder and you should be able to see it via the web browser.
 Here is a list of the main files and folders:

 * config.php - basic configuration (server address and port)
-* index.pgp - sets up the routing and point to the webroot folder
+* index.php - sets up the routing and point to the webroot folder
 * lib - contains any library used by the application (currently only one functions.php file)
 * pages - content of each page of the application
 * tpl - templates used to wrap page contents